-In Insite/out, we follow four ecologists from different fields in their daily work.
+In Ecologist’s Diary, we follow four ecologists from different fields in their daily work.
 Through regular updates, by means of columns, pictures and video, these enthusiastic researchers take us along the ups and downs of their field and lab work.
 Below they introduce themselves and give us a taste of what their posts are about.

 Stacey Trevathan-Tackett Blue Carbon Lab, Melbourne, Australia

 I am Stacey Trevathan-Tackett, an early career researcher in the Blue Carbon Lab (BCL) in Melbourne, Australia.
 BCL includes a lot of research interests and I am the one really keen on microbes, molecules and mud.
 My research career started as a Masters student with seagrass stress and disease ecology at the University of North Florida (much to my enjoyment, I still do research in this area).
 During my PhD at the University of Technology Sydney, I got switched on to carbon biogeochemistry in seagrass ecosystems both from the angle of seagrass carbon chemistry and the microbes that degrade that carbon, i.e. blue carbon research.
 Following on from this, most of my work as a post-doctoral research fellow in BCL investigates how microbes drive the breakdown of different types of carbon and the risks that cause microbes to convert stored soil carbon back in to carbon dioxide.